Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Read More From Reelrundown

 Brandon has an addiction, not because of the technicality of wanting to ejaculate several times a day.
-Brandon has an addiction because that casual sex obsession without feelings is denting his personal and professional life.
+Brandon has an addiction because this casual sex obsession without feelings is denting his personal and professional life.

 The presence of his sister is disturbing him in many ways.
 He is ashamed of the man he is and at the same time is frustrated by not being able to be at ease in the confines of his house.